vnphanquang/svelte-put/packages/actions/intersect/README.md

 ## Acknowledgement

-This packages employ [svelte action strategy](https://svelte.dev/docs#template-syntax-element-directives-use-action).
-If you are looking for a more html declarative solution, checkout [metonym's implementation](https://github.com/metonym/svelte-intersection-observer).
+This package employs [svelte action strategy](https://svelte.dev/docs#template-syntax-element-directives-use-action).
+If you are looking for a more declarative html solution, check out [metonym's implementation](https://github.com/metonym/svelte-intersection-observer).

 ## [Changelog][github.changelog]